On anti-Kekul\'{e} and $s$-restricted matching preclusion problems: Introduction

 The concept of matching preclusion was first introduced by Brigham et al.\cite{Brigham} as a measure of robustness of interconnection networks under the condition of edge failure.
-In the same paper, the authors showed that it will be more robust under edge failure if each vertex has a special matching vertex at any time, and they also determined the matching preclusion number of Petersen graph, $K_{n}$, $K_{n,n}$ and the hypercube.
-Recently, matching preclusion numbers for Cayley graphs generated by transposition trees and ($n,k$)-star graphs \cite{Eddie2}, tori (including related Cartesian product graphs) \cite{Eddie3}, burnt pancake graphs \cite{Hu} and HL-graphs and recursive circulant $G(2^{m},4)$ \cite{Park} have been determined.
+In the same paper, the authors showed that it will be more robust under edge failure if each vertex has a special matching vertex at any time, and they also determined the matching preclusion number of Petersen graph, complete graphs $K_n$, complete bipartite graphs $K_{n,n}$ and hypercubes.
+Recently, matching preclusion numbers for Cayley graphs generated by transposition trees and ($n,k$)-star graphs \cite{Eddie2}, tori (including related Cartesian product graphs) \cite{Eddie3}, binary de Bruijn graphs \cite{Lin}, $n$-grid graphs \cite{Ding} and data center networks \cite{Lu2} have been determined.

 In large networks failure is inevitable, but it is unlikely that all the edges incident to a common vertex are all faulty simultaneously.
-Thus, it is meaningful to consider matching preclusion of a graph with some restriction on the number of vertices in components after deleting some edges.
+Thus, it is meaningful to consider matching preclusion of a graph with some restriction on the order of components after edge deletion.
 Motivated by this, Cheng et al. \cite{Eddie1} considered conditional matching preclusion set (resp. number) of a graph $G$.
 The {\em conditional matching preclusion number} of a graph $G$, denoted by $mp_{1}(G)$, is the minimum number of edges whose deletion leaves the resulting graph with no isolated vertices and without a perfect matching or an almost perfect matching.
-This problem is solved for the complete graphs, the complete bipartite graphs and the hypercubes \cite{Eddie1}, arrangement graphs \cite{Eddie4}, Cayley graphs generated by 2-trees and the hyper Petersen networks \cite{Eddie5}, cube-connected cycles \cite{Li}, the balanced hypercubes \cite{Lv}, HL-graphs \cite{Son} and $k$-ary $n$-cubes \cite{Wang}.
+This problem has been solved for complete graphs, complete bipartite graphs and hypercubes \cite{Eddie1}, Cayley graphs generated by 2-trees and hyper Petersen networks \cite{Eddie5}, HL-graphs \cite{Son}, $k$-ary $n$-cubes \cite{Wang}, balanced hypercubes \cite{Lu} and cube-connected cycles \cite{Li}.

-By above, we know that anti-Kekul\'{e} numbers, matching preclusion numbers and conditional matching preclusion numbers of many graphs have already been determined.
-Here a natural question is: what's the complexity of these problems on general graphs?
-In this paper, we mainly solve this question.
+From definitions of the anti-Kekul\'{e} number, the matching preclusion number, and the conditional matching preclusion number, it can be seen that the common point is that edge deletion results in the remaining graph no longer possessing a perfect matching, and the difference is variable requirements about the orders of components of the remaining graph.
+Motivated by $k$-restricted edge-connectivity \cite{Fabrega}, it is natural to ask how the minimum size of matching preclusion sets $F$ changes if each component of $G-F$ contains at least $s+1$ vertices, where $s$ is a nonnegative integer.
+This is closely related to the changing and unchanging of invariants studied in many areas \cite{Harary}.
+Based on this fact, we generalize them as follows.